-3. MASS MEDIA
+MASS MEDIA

 The media includes national and local newspapers, satellite, cable and terrestrial television, radio, magazines, journals, teletextand the Internet.
-Nearly all Britain's national newspapers are by UK conglomerates or by foreign-based owned multinational companies.
-Consequently, in order for a political party to get elected to government it is extremely helpful to have the support of business tycoons such as Rupert Murdoch, owner of Sky, which broadcasts on many channels, as well as many national newspapers, including The British the tabloid with a circulation of about 4 million readers.
+Nearly all Britain's national newspapers are owned by UK conglomerates or by foreign-based multinational companies.
+Consequently, in order for a political party to get elected to government it is extremely helpful to have the support ofbusiness tycoons such as Rupert Murdoch, owner of Sky, which broadcasts on many channels, as well as many British national newspapers, including The Sun, the tabloid with a circulation of about 4 million readers.